What Hikes Are Open in Peru After Covid-19?

 - all our hikes are private.
 We will customize each hike to meet your needs and interests.
 For instance if you are traveling with a mixed group some people can hike the 1-day Inca Trail and others can take the train.
 All will meet up in the village of Aguas Calientes.
 We recommend a minimum of 2 people but we have set up hikes for solo travelers on request.

-- joining a group hike in Peru is not likely in 2021 because of limited demand.
+- joining a group hike in Peru is limited by some companies due to the situation with covid

 - we provide all camping equipment, meals and dining gear except personal backpacks and reuseable water bottles or bladders.

-- no extra cost to use our sleeping bags and trekking poles.
+- no extra cost to use our trekking poles.
 Available first come basis.
-We ask you to provide your own sleeping bag liner

 - Hikers are not required to wear masks while hiking unless you choose to.